Can you recycle Styrofoam?

 Foam packaging, more commonly known as Styrofoam, is used in many kinds of packaging and miscellaneous items in our day-to-day lives.
-According to the Recyclepedia, Styrofoam is one of our top-searched materials, with more than 500 views on it this month alone!
+Styrofoam is one of the top-searched materials in the Recyclepedia with more than 500 views this month alone!

 We’re often asked if Styrofoam or foam packaging is accepted in our program, and if it can be recycled.
 In short – no. Styrofoam is not accepted in Manitoba’s residential recycling program.
 Here are a few reasons why foam packaging isn’t accepted.